Prize for Collecting Works on Paper

 Photographs, postcards, and ephemera can record a significant moment in history, document a fad, and provide entry points to the past.
 Recognizing that works on paper could provide vital information for future historians, Historic New England founder William Sumner Appleton began the collection that forms the vast holdings in our Library and Archives today.

-The Prize for Collecting Works on Paper is awarded to a collector or dealer who has assembled or helped save a significant collection of historic material related to New England or to the nation as a whole that might otherwise have been lost or left unrecognized.
-The award recognizes collections of works on paper that reveal patterns of human thought and activity, ranging from books, manuscripts, photographs, prints, and drawings to all kinds of ephemera, such as trade cards, scrapbooks, or theater programs.
+Historic New England awards the Prize for Collecting Works on Paper to one or more collectors or dealers each year.
+It honors those who have assembled or helped save significant collections of historic material related to New England or to the nation as a whole that might otherwise have been lost or left unrecognized.
+The award recognizes collections ranging from books, manuscripts, photographs, prints, and drawings to all kinds of ephemera, such as trade cards, scrapbooks, or theater programs.
 The prize of $500 and a membership to Historic New England is awarded at an annual event.

 Dr. Jay T. Last of Beverly Hills, California, has collected American ephemera since the 1970s.
 He chose to transfer his collection of more than 140,000 paper objects to The Huntington Library in San Marino.
 Published in 2006, Last’s book The Color Explosion: Nineteenth-Century American Lithography, examines the European roots and American commercial development of lithography and features highlights from his collection.